 Founding Abbot Grand Master Wei Chueh

-The Grand Master was a native of Yingshan, Sichuan province, China.
-In 1963, he was ordained as a novice under the Venerable Master Lingyuan, a Dharma heir of the Great Master Xuyun (Empty Cloud), at the Shi Fang Da Jue (Great Enlightenment) Chan Monastery in Keelung, Taiwan, and given the Dharma name Zhi’an Wei Chueh.
-Later on, he went on solitary practice in various monasteries, and also a hut on the secluded mountains of Wanli in northern Taiwan for more than a decade.
+The Grand Master was a native of Yingshan in Sichuan province, China.
+In 1963, he was ordained as a novice monk under the Venerable Master Lingyuan, a Dharma heir of the great Master Xuyun (Empty Cloud), at Shifang Dajue (Great Enlightenment) Chan Monastery in Keelung, Taiwan.
+He was given the courtesy name Zhi’an and the Dharma name Weichueh.
+Afterwards, he went on to Jixiang Temple in Yilan, Yuanming Temple in Hsinchu, Po Lin Monastery in Lantau Island, Hong Kong, and a hut in the mountains of Wanli in northern Taiwan, practicing the Dharma in seclusion for more than a decade.

-In 1987, urged by followers to share his Dharma teaching with more people, the Grand Master decided to build a monastery.
-Together with his disciples, he grubbed out weeds, cleared the ground, carried bricks, laid walls, until calluses grew on his palms and soles.
-Finally, Ling Quan Monastery was established at where his hut used to be.
-Soon after, he held his first “Chan-7” (a seven-day intensive Chinese Zen retreat), which breathed new life into the hitherto declining Chan-7 practice in Chinese Buddhism.
-In 1991, for 49 days, the Grand Master conducted seven consecutive Chan-7, firmly reinvigorating the Chan tradition in Taiwan.
-Before long, Ling Quan could no longer accommodate the growing number of practitioners, so he started the plan to build a bigger monastery in Puli, Nantou in central Taiwan.
+In 1987, at the request of his followers, the Grand Master emerged from seclusion to spread the Dharma.
+Together with his disciples, he weeded and cleared the ground, carried bricks, laid walls, and grew calluses on his palms and soles to complete the construction of Lingquan Monastery at the place where his hut used to be.
+Soon after, he held his first Chan-7 meditation retreat.
+Although small in scale, it breathed new life into a traditional Chan practice that had been on the decline in Chinese Buddhism.
+For 49 days in 1991, the Grand Master conducted seven consecutive Chan-7 retreats, steadfastly reinvigorating the Chan tradition in Taiwan.
+Before long, Lingquan Monastery could no longer accommodate the growing number of monastic and lay disciples who came to practice Chan meditation and learn the Dharma.
+So, the Grand Master began planning the construction of a larger monastery at Puli, Nantou in central Taiwan.
 After three years of planning and seven years of construction, Chung Tai Chan Monastery was finally inaugurated in 2001.

-For thirty years, he led his disciples to create the Chung Tai World, one step and one footprint at a time.
-With the Four Tenets of Chung Tai—to our elders be respectful, to our juniors be kind, with all humanity be harmonious, in all endeavors be true—he set down the guiding principles for practicing Buddhism and upholding sangha integrity.
-Through connecting Buddhism with academia, education, art, science and daily living, he brought the Dharma to a broad spectrum of people, kindling the light inherent in everyone’s original nature.
+By way of the Dharma, Chan meditation, and the precepts, the Grand Master purified our minds and transformed countless lives.
+For thirty years, he led his disciples, one step and one footprint at a time, to create the Chung Tai World.
+With the Four Tenets of Chung Tai—to our elders be respectful; to our juniors be kind; with all humanity be harmonious; in all endeavors be true—the Grand Master laid down the guiding principles for practicing Buddhism and upholding the integrity of the sangha.
+By integrating Buddhism with academic study, education, art, science, and daily living, he spread the Dharma to a broad spectrum of people, kindling the luminosity inherent in everyone’s original nature.

-He also actively advocated Buddhist and cultural exchange across the strait, promoting mutual prosperity on both sides and peace of the world.
-Moreover, based on the education of enlightenment in Buddhism, he founded Pu Tai elementary, junior high and senior high schools, setting up a model for a well-rounded education system.
-To give testimony to the history of Buddhist development, and to preserve traditional Chinese culture, he dedicated himself to the establishment of the Chung Tai World Museum, opening a platform for spreading the Dharma through the transforming power of art.
+He also actively advocated Buddhist and cultural exchange between the two sides of the Taiwan strait, advancing mutual prosperity and world peace.
+Moreover, based on the Buddhist spirit of learning to realize enlightenment, he founded the Pu Tai elementary, junior high, and senior high schools—establishing a model for educating well-rounded individuals.
+As testimony to the historical development of Buddhism, and to preserve traditional Chinese culture, he dedicated himself to the construction of the Chung Tai World Museum, creating a platform for spreading the Dharma through the transformative power of art.